parastuffs/infof410_goat/README.md

 we better have a boolean variable activated by the controller allowing the user to get the frack out if he wishes.

+We want the environnement to be able to loose.
+So
+> E<> User.FAIL
+should be satisfied.
+But, with the cooperation of the controller, we want
+> control: A[] not User.FAIL
+to be satisfied as well, that is with the help of the controller, we cannot loose the game.

 UppAal Tiga tips
 ----------------